 Step 5: Ads and paid campaigns

 A social media ad can be a great addition to your overall social media strategy.
-If you use paid ads and campaigns wisely, you have great potential for increasing brand awareness.
+If you use paid ads (paid media) and campaigns wisely, you have great potential for increasing brand awareness.
 Whether you try your hand with influencers, referral marketing, or simply promote your content, you can reach a specific goal.

 These types of campaigns are easy to track and manage, which often helps smooth out bumps and that’s what makes them successful.